 Getting your Amazon Echo to start on boot

-1. If you want your Raspberry Pi Amazon Echo to start up on boot, there is several things we will have to do.
+1. If you want your Raspberry Pi Amazon Echo to startup on boot, there are several things we will have to do.
 Please note that you will still have to have your Raspberry Pi boot into the GUI and not command line due to the Java client that Amazon Echo relies on.

-Once you have written the bash script in exactly, save the file by pressing Ctrl + X then Y and then pressing Enter.
+Once you have written the bash script correctly, save the file by pressing Ctrl + X then Y and then pressing Enter.

 3. Now change the permissions on our new startup script so that we can run it from a separate script.